catvasily/eegfhabrainage/preprocessing/README.md

 4. **Performing beamformer reconstruction of source time courses from standard atlas locations ("Regions of Interest" - ROIs)**.
 5. **Calculating power spectral densities (PSD)s of the sensor and source-reconstructed time courses.**
 6. **Calculating Continuous Wavelet Transforms (CWTs) and estimating statistical parameters of the CWT amplitudes.**
+7. **Representing spectra as a combination of periodic oscillations and aperiodic component.**
+8. **Visualizing multi-dimensional data via embedding in 2D or 3D space**

 Either of these tasks requires specifying numerous processing parameters.
 To separate the code and parameter data, default values of parameters are stored in JSON configuration files **`preproc_conf.json`** and **`pyprep_ica_conf.json`**; the latter